chloejaneward/SkyScape/README.md

 SkyScape is a website for a fictional aerial arts studio.
 The business operates like a gym and has classes scheduled weekly for aerial hoop, silks and trapeze.
 The website has a dual purpose; to advertise classes to new customers, and to inform current customers of class times.
 It will also provide information on how to get in touch with the business owners.

-Here is a link to the deployed site:
+Here is a link to the deployed site: [link to site](https://chloejaneward.github.io/SkyScape/)

 ## UX: User Experience